reddit/data-firehose-client/README.md

 ## Usage

-`npm start`

-The application will start and begin logging received events to stdout.
+The scripts below will start the respective streams, and begin logging received events to stdout.
 When the connection closes, it will reinitiate.
 Enter CTRL+C to end the program.

+`npm start` or `npm run firehose` : The application will start the Firehose stream `npm run compliance` : The application will start the Compliance stream